gmaccario/vuesquare/README.md

 * Javascript gets the coordinates of the user (if the user allows that);
 * PHP connects VueSquare with Foursquare througt a Foursquare wrapper class;
 * JQuery makes Ajax calls;
-* Bootstrap buils a basic layout.
+* Bootstrap builds a basic layout.

 ## Cases
 I implemented two cases: